 “When a surgeon sends an electrical current into the brain, the person can have a vivid, lifelike experience.
 When chemicals seep into the brain, they can alter the person’s perception, mood, personality, and reasoning.
 When a patch of brain tissue dies, a part of the mind can disappear: a neurological patient may lose the ability to name tools, recognize faces, anticipate the outcome of his behavior, empathize with others, or keep in mind a region of space or of his own body” (p.
 41).

 Don’t these observations show that we don’t have a soul?
 Don’t they show our mental states are nothing but physical states of the brain?
 Well, one who has reasons for the soul’s existence might agree, on the one hand, that the soul’s functioning is closely bound up with the brain’s functioning and, on the other hand, argue that the soul is not just brain functioning.
 Should the brain change in certain ways then the soul will change in certain ways.
 But such changes need not imply that the soul doesn’t exist despite the correlations Pinker describes.
-Indeed, such correlations should be expected.
+Indeed, such correlations should be expected if the mind and body are so closely integrated.
 Moreover, mental states that are plausibly not physical – for example, intentional states that think universal concepts which, as universal, can’t be located anywhere in particular – can cause physical changes in the brain.
 And very few think of arguing that such changes show the brain is just a mind.

 But what about cases of extreme brain damage like when a patient goes into a persistent vegetative state never to return as a conscious self?
 Here we may be more inclined to draw the conclusion that with total brain death there will be a complete cessation of mental functioning as well.